wcysai/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D Student
+role: Ph.D.
 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Nanjing University
     url: http://nju.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am currently a fifth-year Ph.D student in the Theory Group in the Department of Computer Science and Technology at Nanjing University.
+bio: I recently completed my Ph.D. study in the Theory Group in the Department of Computer Science and Technology at Nanjing University.
 My research interest lies in a broad aspect of computer science.
 Currently, I am focusing on algorithms for counting and sampling.

 # Interests to show in About widget
 interests: